-Of all participants who had at least one health concern which required follow-up care, 30 individuals (22%) received at least one scheduled appointment time.
+Of all participants who had at least one health concern which required follow-up care, 10 individuals (10%) received at least one scheduled appointment time.
 Some participants were able to leave the CHS event with four different appointment times (i.e. medical, dental, counseling, and ear wax removal).
-Table 8 shows the total number of appointment times provided by CHS community partners throughout all 2014-2015 events, how many appointment slots were filled, and how many participants attended the appointments they received.